oneananda/CodingChallenges/CSharp/Implement a Thread-Safe Singleton in CSharp/README.md

 Implement a method GetInstance() that returns the single instance of the class.
 Prevent the Singleton instance from being created more than once.
 Implement a simple test to ensure the Singleton pattern works as expected.

+## Goal:

+Implement the Singleton class ensuring that the instance is created only once and is thread-safe.
+This challenge tests your understanding of design patterns, thread safety, and concurrency.

+## Hints:

+- Consider using the lock keyword to ensure thread safety when initializing the instance.
+- There are multiple ways to implement a Singleton in C#.
+	- Research and decide whether to use the Lazy Initialization,
+	- Eager Initialization,
+	- or a double-check locking mechanism.